rlane/oort3/shared/api/README.md

 - [`activate_ability(ability: Ability)`](prelude::activate_ability): Activates a special ability.
 - Available abilities:
-  - [`Ability::Boost`](prelude::Ability::Boost): Fighter only.
+  - [`Ability::Boost`](prelude::Ability::Boost): Fighter and missile only.
 Applies a 100 m/s² forward acceleration for 2s.
 Reloads in 10s.
   - [`Ability::ShapedCharge`](prelude::Ability::ShapedCharge): Missile only. [`explode()`][prelude::explode] will create a jet of shrapnel instead of a circle.
   - [`Ability::Decoy`](prelude::Ability::Decoy): Torpedo only.
 Mimics the radar signature of a Cruiser for 0.5s.
 Reloads in 10s.